Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 where $d_{\mathcal{M}}(\cdot, \cdot)$ denotes distance in the universal embedding space $\mathcal{M}_{universal}$.

 *Note on kernel choice:* We assume Gaussian activation kernels; other kernels (e.g., softmax over dot products as in attention) may change quantitative but not qualitative predictions.
-The key property—that activation decreases monotonically with distance—is shared across kernel families.
+The key property, that activation decreases monotonically with distance, is shared across kernel families.

 *Note on operationalization:* While the underlying quantity is related to Kolmogorov complexity $K(\cdot)$, which is uncomputable, the geometric distance $d_{\mathcal{M}}$ is operationally measurable via:
-1. **Translation fidelity** — unsupervised embedding translation achieves >0.9 cosine similarity across model architectures (Jha et al., 2025), demonstrating the manifold is learnable
+1. **Translation fidelity**: unsupervised embedding translation achieves >0.9 cosine similarity across model architectures (Jha et al., 2025), demonstrating the manifold is learnable
-2. **CKA/Procrustes alignment** — measuring representational similarity across models (Kornblith et al., 2019)
+2. **CKA/Procrustes alignment**: measuring representational similarity across models (Kornblith et al., 2019)
-3. **Compression proxies** — Normalized Compression Distance (NCD) on decoded text
+3. **Compression proxies**: Normalized Compression Distance (NCD) on decoded text

 **Theorem 2 (Geometric Matching Theorem).**
 Let $\phi_{\mathcal{M}}(p)$ be the projection of prompt $p$ onto the universal manifold $\mathcal{M}_{universal}$, and $\phi_{\mathcal{M}}(r_i)$ be the projection of internal representation $r_i$.
 Reconstruction accuracy depends on the geometric alignment: